Crackvignoule/debrid-client-proxy/README.md

       - URL_PREFIX=/debrid
 ```

+Now you can open http://localhost/debrid in your browser.

 Note: URL_PREFIX is optional, it is used to prefix the routes of the proxy.
-Example: Instead of `http://localhost:5000/` it will be `http://localhost:5000/debrid/`
+Example: Instead of `http://localhost/` it will be `http://localhost/debrid/`

 ```bash
 docker-compose up -d